devfelipereis/url-shortener-go-mongodb-traefik/README.md

-# A simple url shortener using Go, Mongodb and Traefik (load balancing)
+# A simple url shortener using Go, MongoDB and Traefik (load balancing)

 ## Tech